“The children really enjoyed your art teaching, as did the teachers.” — Patricia Chantrey, Headteacher St Joseph’s RC Primary School, London.

 Draw Your Story, two-hour practical cartooning workshop.

 “What a fantastic evening at the workshop tonight.
-[Her family] came out so inspired and motivated.
+We came out so inspired and motivated.
 I was surprised not many youngsters took it up.
 They need to meet real artists and be exposed to various career options available to them.
 So grateful that Roger shared the stories about setbacks along with success too.”

 — Participant’s mother